lolochristen/Aspire.Terraform/README.md

 });
 ```

+The ./templates/container-apps in this repository contains a base template to deploy to Azure Container Apps.
+Other templates or targets will eventually be added.

 ### Publish

-The ./templates/container-apps in this repository contains a base template to deploy to Azure Container Apps.

 To execute the publisher for terraform use the following command line from your Aspire Host project folder: